imkanhaiya/interview-questions/README.md

 10. ### What is `!important` and why is it considered dangerous? used to give a CSS property the highest priority, overriding all other styles.

-Why it is considered dangerous:
+why it is considered dangerous:
 - it breaks the normal specificity rules
 - leads to messy, unmaintainable styles